cagov/covid19.ca.gov-site-eng-playbook/content/pages/components/style-guide.md

 ### Page indexes
 An optional way to give users an outline of a long page is to add a page index at the top.

 * Start with a brief sentence or two that states the most important takeaway on the page.
+Give this paragraph the "emphasized" class.
 * Follow with the text  _On this page_: that introduces the index.
 Make it in Paragraph form with an "h3" class (not an H3 form, for accessibility reasons).
-* Make a bulleted, bolded list of the h2 headers on the page.
+* Then add a bulleted, bolded list of the h2 headers on the page.
 Do not link subheaders.
 If something is important enough to appear in the page index, elevate it to an h2 header.
 * Give the bulleted index list the class "toc" which will give it carat bullets and consistent styling.
 * Make each h2 header an anchor link, and link each item in the index to its corresponding header.